-Pursuant to Section 16(a) of the Securities Exchange Act of 1934 and the regulations thereunder, the Company's executive officers and directors and persons who own more than 10 percent of the Company's Capital Stock are required to file reports with respect to their ownership and changes in ownership of the Company's Capital Stock with the Securities and Exchange Commission ("SEC").
+Pursuant to Section 16(a) of the Securities Exchange Act of 1934 and the regulations thereunder, the Company's executive officers and directors and persons who own more than 10 percent of Capital Stock are required to file reports with respect to their ownership and changes in ownership of Capital Stock with the Securities and Exchange Commission ("SEC").
 In addition, such persons are required to forward copies of such reports to the Company.
-Based on a review of the copies of such reports furnished to the Company and on the written representation of such non-reporting persons that with respect to 1994, no reports on Form 5 were required to be filed with the SEC, the Company believes that during the period January 1, 1994 through December 31, 1994, the Company's officers and directors and greater-than-10 percent stockholders have complied with all Section 16(a) reporting requirements.
+Based on a review of the copies of such reports furnished to the Company and on the written representation of such non-reporting persons that with respect to 1996, no reports on Form 5 were required to be filed with the SEC, except for Messrs.
+Gemunder and Grace, the Company believes that, during the period January 1, 1996 through December 31, 1996, the Company's executive officers and directors and greater-than-10 percent stockholders have complied with all Section 16(a) reporting requirements.
+Messrs.
+Gemunder and Grace did not report the grant of an unrestricted stock award covering 100 shares of Capital Stock.